 It’s best to pre-book your boat trip in advance, but if you prefer to be spontaneous, there are regular boats leaving Seahouses Harbour throughout the day so you should be able to hop on one.

-Though the majority of the Farne Islands are too small to land on (and some can’t be seen when the tide is high), there are three larger National Trust owned islands that you can visit at certain times of the year:
+Though the majority of the Farne Islands are too small to land on (and some can’t be seen when the tide is high), there are three larger National Trust owned islands that you can visit at certain times of the year.
+Read on to find out more about them.

 Please note: Inner Farne is available to visit from April to October and a National Trust fee is charged on landing.

-Staple Island - best for close encounters with seabirds
+Staple Island - the best island for close encounters with seabirds

 Please note: Staple Island is only accessible between May and July, and a National Trust fee is charged on landing.